wallacermr/buscacep/README.md

 # buscacep
-Simple project to get zip code or zip codes by rest type.
-Make a request for the viacep.com.br service and get the zip code.
+Simple project to get zip code or zip codes by rest api.
+Make a request to the viacep.com.br service and get the zip code.

+first of all. it is necessary to have yarn installed. this is a react application using the nextjs framework.